tencent cloud

 $routing_keys[$x]

-Routing key bound to the consumer message queue, which is also the message routing rule and can be obtained in the Binding Key column in the binding list in the console.
+Routing Key bound to the consumer message queue, which is the routing rule for messages and can be obtained from the Binding Key column of the binding relationship list in the console.

 <?php